theodorosploumis/styleguide/README.md

 html-demo-codes
 ===============

-HTML elements demo codes
+HTML4,5 elements demo codes.

-This is a simple snippet of basic HTML codes to use for HTML and CSS demostration.
+This is a simple snippet of basic HTML codes to use for HTML and CSS demostration in web projects.
-Feel free to add more codes.
+Feel free to add extra codes.

-Thanks a lot to http://html-ipsum.com for text codes and http://lorempixel.com for dummy images.
+Thanks a lot to http://html-ipsum.com for HTML codes and http://lorempixel.com for dummy images.

 HOW To USE
 ----------

-Just copy the codes from codes.html file into your html file, wysiwyg editor or any other html file.
+Just copy the codes from codes.html file into your HTML file, wysiwyg editor etc.